wpxpro/theme-builder-for-elementor/README.md

 ## FAQs

 <details><summary>Is Elementor Pro Theme Builder free?</summary>
 No, Elementor theme builder only comes with the Pro version of Elementor at a starting price of $49 (1 site).
-However, our [best alternative to Elementor Pro](https://wordpress.org/plugins/xpro-theme-builder/), the Xpro Elementor Theme Builder is totally Free.
+However, our <a href="https://wordpress.org/plugins/xpro-theme-builder/" target="_blank">best alternative to Elementor Pro</a>, the Xpro Elementor Theme Builder is totally Free.
 It gives you the same customization options (even more) as compared to Elementor Pro.
-Read the complete details [here](https://elementor.wpxpro.com/4-best-elementor-theme-builders-free-paid/).</details>
+Read the complete details <a href="https://elementor.wpxpro.com/4-best-elementor-theme-builders-free-paid/" target="_blank">here</a>.</details>

 <details><summary>Does this Free Theme Builder for Elementor Work with all themes?</summary>
 Xpro Elementor Theme Builder is fully compatible with popular WordPress themes like [Xpro](https://wordpress.org/themes/xpro/), Hello, GeneratePress, and Astra.
 More themes will be compatible with the plugin soon.
 See [details](https://elementor.wpxpro.com/4-best-elementor-theme-builders-free-paid/) of themes compatible with the free Elementor theme builder.</details>